NJ (908) 688-5577

 If you have ever experienced a blister, you are most likely familiar with the pain and discomfort that is generally caused from this condition.
 It can develop from wearing shoes that do not fit correctly.
 Friction happens as a result of a portion of the foot rubbing against a part of the shoe.
 This may damage the top layer of skin, and a blister will form as the body’s natural defense mechanism against a skin injury.
 It looks like small bubble, and is filled with a fluid that protects the raw skin.
 Once the skin has healed, the blister will naturally drain as new skin grows.
 Additional reasons why blisters occur can include severe burns, frostbite, or an allergic reaction to an insect bite.
 If you have a blister that is not healing, it is suggested to speak with a podiatrist who can advise you on proper care.

 Blisters may appear as a single bubble or in a cluster.
 They can cause a lot of pain and may be filled with pus, blood, or watery serum.
-If your feet are hurting, contact one of our podiatrists of Advanced Podiatry.
+If your feet are hurting, contact Glenn Davison, DPM of Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Foot Blisters